vincentbernat/awesome-configuration/README.md

 Things in `lib/` are meant to be reused.
 I am using my own `loadrc()` function to load modules and therefore, I prefix my modules with `vbe/`.
 Before reusing a module, you may want to change this.
+Another way to load them is to use:

+	require("lib/quake")
+	local quake = package.loaded["vbe/quake"]